IPH-Technologies-Pvt-Ltd/Scanner-App-React-Native/README.md

 react-native-qrcode-scanner
 react-navigation

-#Installation
+# Installation

-1. Install dependencies:
+1.Install dependencies:

     cd qr-scanner-react-native
     npm install

 2.Run the app:

     npm start

 # Contributing
  If you want to contribute to this project, follow these steps:

  Fork the repository
  Create a new branch using the command git checkout -b your-feature Make your changes and commit them using the command git commit -m "your-message" Push your changes to your fork using the command git push origin your-feature Open a pull request
  If you find any issues or have any suggestions for the app, feel free to open an issue or submit a pull request.

+# License
+ This project is licensed under the MIT License.
+See the LICENSE file for more information.

+# Acknowledgments
+ This app was built using the following resources:

+# React Native Documentation
+ Expo Documentation
+ react-native-camera Documentation
+ react-native-qrcode-scanner Documentation
+ react-navigation Documentation